Unifying the Three Algebraic Approaches to the CSP via Minimal Taylor Algebras: Proofs for Section : Minimal Taylor algebras

+The first part of item (4) follows from (2.b) as, again, all 2-absorptions have a common witness.
+The second part follows from (3). \end{proof}

-We are moving on to a proof of Theorem~\ref{thm:center_abs}.
-The result is similar, in spirit, to Theorem~\ref{thm:bin_abs} but the reasoning is a bit more technical.
+We are moving on to the proof of Theorem~\ref{thm:center_abs}.
+The argument is similar in spirit to Theorem~\ref{thm:bin_abs} but the reasoning is a bit more technical.
 The following notion, which can be thought of as a common generalization of projectivity and absorption, will be useful.